mpramodkumar/mock-bcts/README.md

 * Our tests requires selenium and so you need to have JDK installed in your machine.
 If not, please refer [here](http://www.seleniumframework.com/cucumber-jvm-3/install-java-jdk/)
+* Chrome version and selenium standalone server must be compatabile.
+* Suggest to use the latest stable version of Chrome.
+* ChromeDriver version >= 2.27 or >= 2.28
+* Chrome version must be >= 55.0.2883.0
 * The necessary chromedriver and selenium jars are placed in the bin folder.
 This is only for local testing.
 For circleCI integration they aren't used.
 * nightwatch-dev.json is the configuration while  local testing
 * nightwatch.json is the configuration for circleCI tests